 It feels good to finally settle into my own name after years of slightly cheesy blog domains that never really encapsulated who I am and who I’m becoming.
 So what is IsobelPhillips.com about?
 Well for a start it’s about my journey as a midlife+ woman – and that means it’s about my body (yes, there’s stuff about losing weight, getting fit and dealing gracefully with the whole aging thing), my relationships, my mindset and my spirituality.

 But it’s much more than just my journey, it’s about your journey too – especially if, like me, you’re a woman in your 50s or 60s who grew up just behind the first of the feminists.
-I was 10 when The Feminine Mystique was published and I totally took on board the concept that I could be, do and have anything I chose and that I was equal to any man (and secretly thought I was better than most).
+I’d just left school when The Feminine Mystique was published and I totally took on board the concept that I could be, do and have anything I chose and that I was equal to any man (and secretly thought I was better than most).

-But after an outwardly successful life which included my own business, a short corporate career (yes, most people do it the other way around) and a spell as a college lecturer, I arrived in my mid 50s with the feeling that I’d missed out on something, that I’d been conned in some way.
+But after an outwardly successful life which included my own business, a short corporate career (yes, most people do it the other way around) and a spell as a college lecturer, I reached my 50s with the feeling that I’d missed out on something, that I’d been conned in some way.